What Foods Do West Africans Like To Eat?

 History Of African Food And America

 West African food has traveled across the world to the Americas.
 The history of West Africans in America stretches back to the 15th and 16th century.
 In the southern states of the United States of American southern food has been famed for it taste, flavour and imagination.
 Southern cooking is gumbo and jambalaya.
 Gumbo is made with vegetables such as okra, onions, pepper, meat and stock.
 Jambalaya is a mix of meat and vegetables with rice.
 The people who prepared these foods were from brought directly from West Africa from the start of the transatlantic slave trade and they have been cooking food decedent from African knowledge ever since.
-Foods from Brazil can be trace right back to Nigeria.
-Caribbean food has it's roots in Africa.
-Recipes need to be documented.
+Foods, recipes and cooking from Brazil can be trace right back to Nigeria.
+Caribbean food has it's roots in Africa, soul food has it's roots in southern cooking and this goes all the way to Africa.
+Recipes need to be documented and searchable this website does that.

 Sierra Leone cuisine and cooking is complex as is it's history of it's people.
 The Krio or Creole people of Freetown are the descendants of freed slaves from England "original settlers"; Liberated slaves who were re-captives freed from slave ships, slave ships captured by the British in the bight of Benin; Nova Scotians who had arrived from Canada after the end of the American war of independence and the Maroons arrived from Jamaica who can trace their roots back to the Ashanti in Ghana.
 So can you call the food that formed and developed over the year traditional African cooking or traditional influenced.
 So the food knowledge has come from a diverse Africa journey.
 The journey crosses the Atlantic via the Caribbean and Great Britain.
 The foods and drink knowledge; tribal languages and culture come from other parts of West Africa too.
 This part of the continent or this stretch of Africa is the most populated area in African and covers over 16 countries today.

-The west African recipes which make up Sierra Leone Jollof Rice and Liberian Jollof Rice, Krain Krain, Rice Pap, Rice Bread and Groundnut Cake; Nigerian Pounded Yam and Egusi, can now be ordered online on our affiliated Amazon food market.
-African and Caribbean food is now accessible from your mobile phone just as West African clothing and music are so you are the drinks like Palm Wine, Ginger Beer and Rum.
+The west African recipes which make up Senegambian, Sierra Leone, and Liberian Jollof Rice, Krain Krain, Rice Pap, Rice Bread and Groundnut Cake; Nigerian Pounded Yam and Egusi, can now be ordered online on our affiliated Amazon food market.
+African and Caribbean food is now accessible from your mobile phone just as West African clothing and music are, so are the drinks like Palm Wine, Ginger Beer and Rum.
 So if you love African food or wish to find recipes and know the food ingredients search this website.

 Visit Cuisine Nadia